 Budget allowances are based on the costs a typical law student will incur – including tuition, books, fees and living expenses – but do not account for the costs associated with supporting a family.

 Your Financial Aid Package

-Each year, your award package will be summarized in a document called the Official Award of Financial Aid Notice.
-Once we have received your Expected Family Contribution (EFC) from the agency that administers the federal financial aid program, we will prepare your award package.
+Each year, your offer package will be summarized in a document called the Official Offer of Financial Aid Notice.
+Once we have received your Expected Family Contribution (EFC) from the agency that administers the federal financial aid program, we will prepare your offer package.

-This award is made for Fall and Spring semesters and takes into account institutional scholarships which you were awarded during the admissions process, as well as any other scholarships you receive.
+This offer is made for Fall and Spring semesters and takes into account institutional scholarships which you were offered during the admissions process, as well as any other scholarships you receive.